greglank/greglank.github.io/ai.md

 [![Relative Hole Card Frequency for HC-to-Act Model](images/ml/Relative_Hole_Card_Frequency_for_HC-to-Act_Model.png)](Relative_Hole_Card_Frequency_for_HC-to-Act_Model.png)

-The blue-red "relative" visualization shows that I nearly always raise AA, KK, QQ, and many other hands first in from the cutoff.
+This blue-red "relative" visualization shows that I nearly always raise AA, KK, QQ, and many other hands first in from the cutoff.
 This is the core of why the HC-to-Act model is so much more robust.
 After a reasonable minimum number of hands, it doesn't matter if I've been dealt KK five times or five thousand times first in from the cutoff; if I always raise KK in that game state, the model will correctly assign the same absolute probability as other pocket pairs that I always raise.

 From a human readability standpoint, I think this blue-red relative visualization is more informative than the orange absolute visualization from earlier.
 The blue-red relative visualization shows a player's strategy, and knowing an opponent's strategy is helpful for making human decisions while playing, whereas the orange absolute visualization shows probabilities that may be mathematically useful, but are less strategically useful in-game.